ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 The order in which the children of an object appear in the resultant nodelist is not stipulated, since JSON objects are unordered.
-Children of an array are ordered by their array index in the resultant nodelist.
+In the resultant nodelist, children of an array are ordered by their position in the array.

 ##### Existence Tests {#extest}
 {: unnumbered}